tkappha/hello-world/README.md

 The activity said write "a bit about yourself."

-This is the branced version of that.
+This is the branched version of that.